mixmaxhq/mixmax-sdk-js/README.md

 ## Running locally

-Run `npm start` to run the web server locally.
+Run `yarn start` to run the web server locally.
 Then point local Mixmax apps to use the snippet at path `http://localhost:9000/src/v1/Mixmax.js`.

 ## File structure